shenef/Boktai-Speedrunning/src/boktai/normal-2_any.md

 With this starting time you will

-- get Ghouls instead of spiders outside Fog Castle,
+- get Ghouls instead of Spiders outside Fog Castle,
 - get better enemies in Firetop Mountain,
 - skip the Night to Day cutscene if you are fast enough to get it between Firetop and Permafrost,
 - reach Delusion Forest during the early morning.